ukala19/KPMG-AU-Data-Analytics-Virtual-Internship-Tableau/README.md

 # **KPMG-AU-Data-Analytics-Virtual-Internship-Tableau**

 # **Overview:**
 The KPMG AU Data Analytics Virtual Internship is crafted to simulate a real-world data analytics project.
 Participants engage in a fictional client project, analyzing data to provide insights that drive business decisions.
 The internship offers a comprehensive learning journey covering data analytics aspects such as data quality assessment, exploratory data analysis, data preparation, data visualization, and presentation of findings.
+The main goal of this project is to advise a client on customer targeting and I practiced assessing data quality, garnering insights, and creating dashboards in a real-world context.

 # **Project Objectives:**